COPPER SHEETS BUYING GUIDE

 Copper Sheet Alloys

-When selecting the type of copper sheet you need for your application, it’s important to know that copper sheets come in a variety of different alloys.
+When selecting the type of copper sheeting you need for your application, it’s important to know that copper sheets come in a variety of different alloys.
 Alloys are mixtures of two or more different metals.
 Copper alloys often include bronze or brass, which give the sheets additional physical properties.

 While there are more than 400 types of copper alloys, most copper sold in the United States is in the form of just a handful of alloys.
 At Three D Metals, we offer copper sheets in alloy 110, and additional copper products in alloys 102, 145, 172 and 100.